kineticsystem/stepit/docs/arduino_serial_communication.md

 ## Introduction

-To control stepper motors attached to an Arduino board via motor drivers, we need first a solution to send commands to the Arduino using the serial port.
+To control stepper motors attached to an Arduino board via motor drivers, we need first a solution to send commands to Arduino using the serial port.
 Because ROS is the most common opensource framework in robotics, we would like to create a ROS node to deal with the low-level communication with Arduino and use it as a proxy in all our robotics projects.

 In ROS1, there is a valuable library to exchange information to and from Arduino: this library is [rosserial](http://wiki.ros.org/rosserial).
 The official library description is that rosserial is a protocol for wrapping standard ROS serialized messages and multiplexing multiple topics and services over a character device such as a serial port or network socket.
-Unfortunately, this library is unavailable in ROS2; the closest option is [Micro-ROS](https://micro.ros.org/docs/overview/features/).
-Unfortunately, Micro-ROS does not support AVR 8-bit microcontrollers, including Arduino Uno and Arduino Nano.
+Unfortunately, this library is unavailable in ROS2; the closest option is [Micro-ROS](https://micro.ros.org/docs/overview/features/), but it does not support AVR 8-bit microcontrollers, including Arduino Uno and Arduino Nano.

 For this reason, we implemented a simple Point-to-Point Protocol (PPP) data link layer from scratch to send and receive data to and from Arduino over a serial connection.
 On top of it, we implemented a Request/Response communication pattern between a C++ ROS2 node and Arduino.
 Please refer to [Point-to-PointProtocol.pdf (PPP)](<./lectures/Point-to-Point%20Protocol%20(PPP).pdf>) for more information.